-The city of Dresden was born as a small medieval nucleus next to the Elbe river, which will have its climax during the Baroque in the 18th century.
-It will be the moment of splendor of the city, in which multiple buildings will be built and the court of the electing prince will receive internationally renowned artists, such as Juan Sebastian Bach.
-In the nineteenth century the city will become the capital of the kingdom of Saxony and one of the engines of industrial development in eastern Germany.
-Unfortunately, much of the old town of "the Florence of the Elbe" and its works of art will be destroyed by the catastrophic bombings of February 1945.
-During the times of the GDR and until today, the city rose from its ashes.
-Our tour begins in the Frauenkirche, the emblematic church of Dresden and a symbol of peace, which was rebuilt after the destruction of World War II.
-Then we will stroll through the terrace of Brühl - with beautiful views of the Elbe river -, we will admire the Dresden castle and the court church, and in front of the Fürstenzug we will know the history of the Wettin family, the family that reigns Saxony for 800 years.
-To finalize the tour, we will talk about the Dresden Opera and finish at the Zwinger, the pearl of the Saxon baroque.
+The city of Dresden was born as a small medieval nucleus next to the Elbe River, which will have its climax during the Baroque period in the 18th century.
+It will be the moment of splendor for the city, in which multiple buildings will be built and the court of the Elector will receive internationally renowned artists, such as Johann Sebastian Bach.
+In the 19th century, the city became the capital of the Kingdom of Saxony and one of the engines of industrial development in eastern Germany.
+Unfortunately, much of the "Florence on the Elbe" old town and its works of art will be destroyed by the catastrophic bombing raids in February 1945.
+During the GDR era and until today, the city rose from its ashes.
+Our tour begins at the Frauenkirche, Dresden's landmark church and symbol of peace, which was rebuilt after its destruction in World War II.
+Then we will take a walk on the Brühl terrace - with beautiful views of the Elbe river -, we will admire the Dresden castle and the court church, and in front of the Fürstenzug we will learn the history of the Wettin family, the family that reigns.
+Saxony for 800 years.
+To end the tour, we will talk about the Dresden Opera and finish at the Zwinger, the pearl of the Saxon Baroque.

 THERE ARE NO MORE PLACES AVAILABLE!?
 DON'T WORRY, SEND US A MESSAGE AND WE WILL FIND A SOLUTION!

 Meeting point:Rampische Str 6 01067 Dresden GermanyRampische Str 6 01067 Dresden Germany

 An der Frauenkirche, am Martin-Luther Denkmal.
 Ich trage eine rote Jacke, eine blaue Mappe und eine Mütze.